Vegetarian

 From a nutritional point of view, Parmesan cheese is excellent for gut bacteria, while arborio rice has less carbs and more protein than other rices, while also providing around three times the amount of fibre as long-grain rice.

 Fibre in food helps with hunger control, and getting more in your diet may lower your risk of heart disease, type 2 diabetes and obesity.
+Saffron, meanwhile, is the most expensive spice in the world due to the intense labour needed to harvest it.

-Revered in ancient Greece for its medicinal properties, people would eat saffron to enhance libido, boost mood, and improve memory.
 Today those ancient rituals are proving to be true with research showing it boast powerful antioxidants such as crocin and crocetin that are thought today to have antidepressant properties as they protect brain cells from inflammation.
 For this, it’s nicknamed the ‘sunshine spice’.

 Log In To Access This Free Recipe